dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1052: Consumer confidence is critical for economic health.
+### T1052: Loss of consumer confidence from penalties can hurt the economy.

 |Support|
 |---|